What is the primary difference between the rough endoplasmic reti... | Channels for Pearson+

 1

 Begin by understanding the structure and function of the endoplasmic reticulum (ER) in eukaryotic cells.
-The ER is a network of membranes within the cell that plays a crucial role in the synthesis and transport of proteins and lipids.
+The ER is a network of membranous tubules and sacs that plays a crucial role in the synthesis and transport of proteins and lipids.

-Differentiate between the rough ER and the smooth ER based on their physical characteristics.
-The rough ER is studded with ribosomes on its cytoplasmic surface, giving it a 'rough' appearance under a microscope.
+Identify the two types of ER: rough ER and smooth ER.
+The rough ER is characterized by the presence of ribosomes on its surface, giving it a 'rough' appearance under a microscope.
+The smooth ER lacks these ribosomes, hence its 'smooth' appearance.

-Recognize the primary function of the rough ER.
-The presence of ribosomes allows the rough ER to be involved in the synthesis of proteins, particularly those that are secreted by the cell or inserted into the cell membrane.
+Explore the functions of the rough ER.
+The ribosomes attached to the rough ER are sites of protein synthesis.
+As proteins are synthesized, they are threaded into the lumen of the rough ER where they undergo folding and modification.

-Understand the function of the smooth ER.
-Unlike the rough ER, the smooth ER lacks ribosomes and is primarily involved in lipid synthesis, metabolism, and detoxification processes.
+Examine the functions of the smooth ER.
+Unlike the rough ER, the smooth ER is involved in lipid synthesis, metabolism of carbohydrates, detoxification of drugs and poisons, and storage of calcium ions.

-Conclude by identifying the key difference: The rough ER has ribosomes on its surface, which are essential for protein synthesis, while the smooth ER does not have ribosomes and is involved in lipid synthesis and other functions.
+Clarify the misconception that the rough ER is found only in animal cells and the smooth ER only in plant cells.
+Both types of ER are present in eukaryotic cells, including both plant and animal cells, serving distinct but complementary roles.

 Watch next